 The process of turning your dog over to someone else, either at the airport for transport or to the new family, can be emotional and there is no getting over that.
 We are all happy the dog is going to its forever family, but we are also going to miss his/her presence in our lives.

 Because dogs sense all of your emotions, it is important to try very hard to think about the happiness your dog will bring to someone else and the wonderful life ahead for him/her.
 Try to approach this with as much of a celebratory attitude as possible so when you dog gets on the plane or goes to his new family, he is not confused, upset, or concerned about your emotions.
 Let the last thing your dog sees and remembers about you to be as happy as possible.
-Set the dog up for success in his/her new home by not contributing to the stress of the change by acting too stressful or emotional yourself.
 This is all easier said than done and all of us shed tears, but we try to put on a happy face and attitude so the dog’s expectation for everything that comes after parting with you is happy and positive – not sad, depressing, or set up to miss you and look for you.
 Before you say goodbye, this might be a good time to reread Sara Reusche’s article on fostering.